top of page

 Athletes of all stripes can benefit from the support and performance-enhancing benefits that compression garments and accessories have to offer.

-1. Aids in Strain Prevention
+1. Compression Aids in Strain Prevention

-Compression wear has been shown to lower the risk of strain during activity when utilized correctly by athletes.
+Compression has been shown to lower the risk of strain during activity when utilized correctly by athletes.

 Man experiencing muscle strain.